darksideoftheshmoo/cellID-linux/README.md

 `sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev`

+### Arch
 These dependencies can also be satisfied in Arch Linux, sorry for not providing detailed instructions.
 I got openlibm from AUR, the rest are provided by standard repos.

 `sudo pacman -S automake autoconf libtool glib2 libtiff`

-`aurman -S openlibm`

-OR

-`yay -S openlibm`
+`aurman -S openlibm` OR `yay -S openlibm`

 ### Notes

 You may find details on how the automake/conf files are configured by opening them and reading the comments.

-Surprisingly, although packages are installed using one name (such as libtiff5) the name that configure.ac can find may be another one (such as libtiff-4).
+Surprisingly for me, packages may be installed using one name (such as libtiff5) but configure.ac can find them using another one (such as libtiff-4).

 ## Build and Install